dfelinto/blender-manual/rigging/armatures/visualization.rst

 (i.e move objects or deform geometry), whether in an active layer or not.
 To (de)activate a layer, you have several options, depending in which mode you are in:

 - In all modes, use the row of small buttons at the top of the :guilabel:`Display Options` group, :guilabel:`Armature` panel.
-If you want to enable/disable several layers at once, as usual, hold :kbd:`shift` while clicking…
+If you want to enable/disable several layers at once, as usual, hold :kbd:`shift` while clicking...
 - In :guilabel:`Edit` and :guilabel:`Pose` modes, you can also do this from the :guilabel:`3D View` s, either by using the menu (:menuselection:`Armature --> Switch Armature Layers` or :menuselection:`Pose --> Switch Armature Layers`), or the :kbd:`shift-M` shortcut, to display a small pop-up dialog containing the same buttons as described above (here again, you can use :kbd:`shift-lmb` clicks to (de)select several layers at once).